ChengeYang/TurtleBot3-Gmapping/README.md

 #### Chenge Yang, 2019 winter, Northwestern University
 -----------------------------------------------------------------------------------------
 ## 1. Introduction
-This project implements the classic Gmapping algorithm for Turtlebot3 in C++.
+This project contains my own implementation from scratch of the classic Gmapping algorithm for Turtlebot3 in C++.
 It is integrated with ROS, and provides full visualization in Rviz.

 It is part of my final project at Northwestern University, together with [Probabilistic-Robotics-Algorithms](https://github.com/ChengeYang/Probabilistic-Robotics-Algorithms).